dioptra-io/fast-mda-traceroute/README.md

 docker run ghcr.io/dioptra-io/fast-mda-traceroute --help
 ```

+The `latest` tag maps to the latest tagged commit and the `main` tag maps to the latest commit on the `main` branch.

 ### Python

 You can use pip, or [pipx][pipx] to install `fast-mda-traceroute` in a dedicated virtual environment: